 Saline breast implants are filled, by the operating surgeon, with sterile injectable 0.9% saline; the same saline solution used for intravenous infusion.
 The surgeon places the empty breast implant into the pocket and then fills the implant to the desired volume using a specially designed tube.
 When the desired volume is achieved, the fill-tube is removed and the anterior valve is covered.
 Each saline implant has a minimal fill volume, but it may be overfilled slightly at the discretion of the operating surgeon.

 The consistency or firmness of a saline-filled breast implant is directly related to the fill volume.
 As the volume of a saline implant increases, the firmness of the implant also increases.
-All saline implants feel firmer than breast tissue when filled to a point where there is minimal wrinkling of the implant shell. (note: this point of minimal wrinkling occurs at a volume which is greater than the minimal fill volume) Saline implants have an inherent tendency to ripple, and are more easily felt behind the breast tissue.
+All saline implants feel firmer than breast tissue when they are filled to a point where there is minimal wrinkling of the implant shell. (note: this point of minimal wrinkling occurs at a volume which is greater than the minimal fill volume specified by the manufacturer) Saline implants have an inherent tendency to ripple, and are more easily felt behind the breast tissue; for this reason saline implants should be placed behind the muscle.
 Saline-filled breast implants are indicated for women at least 18 years of age.

 Silicone Gel Breast Implants

 Silicone gel breast implants are filled by the manufacturer, and a posterior silicone patch seals the implant.
 The surgeon must therefore carefully place the full volume implant through the incision into the pocket.